-It is important to know that the university adjudication process has a clear and convincing evidence standard for determining violations.
+It is important to know that the university adjudication process has a Preponderance of Evidence standard for determining violations.

 3.4 Reporting Options

 It is a personal decision whether to report interpersonal violence to police, but survivors are strongly encouraged to do so.
 The primary concern of the police is your safety and well-being; their second and third concerns are apprehending the assailant and preserving the evidence of the crime.